 Let’s look at just a few of them.

 Selected snippets are short snippets that briefly answer the searcher’s question.
-Read also : Page Speed Is Now More Important for SEO.
+To see also : Simon White SEO and The San Diego SEO Company.
 They’ll appear above or near Google’s organic search results, and the snippet will be pulled from one of the top ranking results.

 You can view all featured snippets your website owns for free in the Ahrefs Webmaster Tools (AWT).